-In Cambridge, the software engineer Peter (Liam Neeson) and the shoe designer Lisa are successful in their careers and have been happily married for twenty-five years.
+In Cambridge, software engineer Peter (Liam Neeson) and shoe designer Lisa are successful in their careers and have been happily married for twenty-five years.
 They have an adult daughter, Abigail, and Lisa frequently travels to Milano to do business with the Gianni & Gianni Company.
-When Lisa is gone, Peter finds a message in her cellular and decides to snoop her e-mails and discovers in a secret folder named Love that she had a lover, Ralph.
+When Lisa is gone, Peter finds a message in her cell phone and decides to snoop her e-mails and discovers in a secret folder named Love that she had a lover, Ralph.
 Peter travels to Milano and stalks Ralph; he finds that the man plays chess in a bar.
 Peter gets close to Ralph and discusses his relationship with Lisa without knowing that he is her husband.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 5 of 5 people found this review helpful.

 Was this review helpful to you?